valamuri2020/Wizard.ly/README.md

 - move the mouse and click,
 - or even send a message using your voice?

-If you said yes to any of these, then [NAME] has got you covered.
+If you said yes to any of these, then Wizard.ly has got you covered.

 Here's a quick how-to-guide 🙂